Understanding the Meaning and Types of Real Estate

 Real Estate Investment

-• Direct Investment: Purchasing physical property—rental property or commercial buildings—to earn rental income and benefit from value appreciation.
+• Direct Investment: Buying physical property — a rental property or commercial building — to earn rental income and benefit from value appreciation.

-• Indirect Investment: Investing in real estate through financial instruments like Real Estate Investment Trusts (REITs), mutual funds, or ETFs.
+• Indirect Investment: Investing through financial instruments like Real Estate Investment Trusts (REITs), mutual funds, or ETFs, without owning physical property.

 Importance of RERA in Real Estate

-The Real Estate (Regulation and Development) Act 2016 (RERA) was implemented to bring transparency, accountability, and efficiency to the real estate sector in India.
-RERA in real estate aims to protect home buyers and ensure fair practices in the industry.
+The Real Estate (Regulation and Development) Act, 2016 (RERA) was implemented to bring transparency, accountability, and efficiency to the real estate sector in India.
+RERA aims to protect home buyers and ensure fair practices in the industry.

 Key Features of RERA

-• Project Registration: Developers must register their projects with RERA before advertising or selling, ensuring that only compliant projects reach the market.
+• Project Registration: Developers must register projects with RERA before advertising or selling them.

-• Transparency: RERA mandates full disclosure of project details, including land status, layout plans, and completion timelines, helping buyers make informed decisions.
+• Transparency: RERA mandates full disclosure of project details, including land status, layout plans, and completion timelines.

-• Fair Practices: The act prohibits developers from making changes to the plans or layouts without the consent of two-thirds of the buyers.
+• Fair Practices: Developers cannot change plans or layouts without the consent of two-thirds of the buyers.

-• Timely Delivery: RERA requires developers to complete projects on time or face penalties, addressing project delays.
+• Timely Delivery: RERA requires developers to complete projects on time or face penalties.

 • Dispute Resolution: RERA provides a mechanism for speedy resolution of disputes between buyers and developers.